History and Memory #

 Since 1996, the Department of Veterans Affairs has spent millions on inculcating history lessons to “ensure that Australia’s wartime heritage is preserved and the community better appreciates the significance of wartime experiences to our development as a nation”.

-Already since the 1920’s the RSL had also spend millions keeping the memory of Gallipoli alive:
+Already since the 1920’s Australia’s RSL had spent millions keeping the memory of Gallipoli alive:

 Our landscape has been transformed by war memorials, small and large, local and national, statues of diggers in the hundreds, obelisks, cairns and cenotaphs.
 The cult of Anzac has been naturalised in Australia, but, to a newcomer, the monumental honouring of war dead might look excessive.